Jean Cassou: Career

 Relieved of his post in September 1940, after only several weeks, as first Chief Conservator of the Museum of Modern Art by the Vichy régime, he joined the Resistance in September 1940, writing its first leaflets.
 Among his friends who shared his views were Claude Aveline and Agnès Humbert and they founded the clandestine group the Groupe du musée de l'Homme, together with Boris Vildé, Anatole Lewitsky and Paul Rivet.
 With Claude Aveline, Agnès Humbert, Simone Martin-Chauffier and Marcel Abraham, he drafted the group's periodical called Résistance (six numbers between December 1940 and March 1941).
 When many members of the group were arrested, he escaped the Gestapo and took refuge at Toulouse.
-He was an agent of the "Bertaux group" in August 1941, and was arrested in December for his activities at the Musée de l'Homme.
-He was sentenced to a year in a Vichy prison, where he composed poems in his head, there being no possibility of writing anything down: his Thirty-three sonnets composed in secret were published in 1944 under the pseudonym of Jean Noir.
+He was an agent of the "Bertaux group" in August 1941, and was arrested 13 December 1941 for his activities at the Musée de l'Homme.
+Held incommunicado by the Vichy regime for two months without access to writing materials, he composed 33 sonnets, keeping them in memory until a few days before his provisional release in February, when he was allowed a few sheets of paper and a pencil.
+After going to trial, he was sentenced to a year in prison.
+The sonnets were published in 1944 as Thirty-three sonnets composed in secret under the pseudonym Jean Noir.

-Freed after a year in prison, he was sent by the ST to an internment camp at Saint-Sulpice (Tarn).
-After a month, following a plea from the Resistance to the director of ST, he was released in June 1943 and continued his active work for the Resistance using the pseudonyms "Alain" and Fournier".
+After a year in prison, he was sent by the ST to an internment camp at Saint-Sulpice (Tarn).
+After a month, following a plea from the Resistance to the director of ST, he was released in June 1943 and continued his active work for the Resistance using the pseudonyms "Alain" and "Fournier".
 He became inspector of the southern zone.
 The Provisional Government of the French Republic in Algeria named him in June 1944 as Commissioner of the Republic for the Toulouse Region.
 In August, at the time of the liberation of the town, his car met an armed German patrol: two of his companions were killed and he was left for dead.
 He spent three weeks in a coma.
 General Charles de Gaulle came to his bedside to present him with the Croix de la Libération.
 Though his job was replaced he kept the title, but resigned after convalescing for a year.